rundeck/docs/docs/manual/key-storage/key-storage.md

 Enterprise versions 4.15.0+ the Storage Plugins have a new configuration process.
 If you are configuring on a version older than 4.15 you can access previous doc versions at the [Old Docs](/manual/old-docs.md) page.
 :::

+### Configuration on Enterprise Runner

+The [Enterprise Runner] can be used to retrieve keys from secrets providers that are directly accessible from the Process Automation cluster or from Runbook Automation due to network boundaries.

 ## Key Data Storage Converter